willeeklund/tech-intro-tutorial/README.md

 #### jQuery image gallery
 We will show the animal images in an image gallery in the frontend of our web application.

-Update 'main.css' to contain this styling.
+Update `main.css` to contain this styling.

     .previous, .next {
         font-size: 9em;